pmsanford/paudle/README.md

 Running
 -------
 First, [install the webassembly target and trunk](https://yew.rs/docs/getting-started/introduction).
-Then, clone the repo and run `trunk serve` and navigate to http://localhost:8080 using your browser.
+Clone the repo, run `yarn install`, run `trunk serve`, and navigate to http://localhost:8080 using your browser.

 Todo
 ----